JackSzwergold/Writing/memories/A High Functioning Comedy Genius Enjoys the Bacchanal.md

 “Cool,” the person he was talking to said and then followed up by saying, “Hey!
 There’s Anne!”

 I had no idea who this “Anne” was but turned around and saw Anne herself.
-She looked like an indie/punk/D.I.Y. version of Velma from *Scooby Doo*
+She looked like an indie/punk/D.I.Y. version of Velma from *Scooby Doo*.

+She walked over and said “Hey!” to us all.
+But was a bit stiff.
+I soon found out she was a zinster; meaning she put out a zine.
+And in this case the zine was called something like “Baby Food” so her hipster name was “Baby Food Anne.”

+We chatted for a bit and then I noticed something magical: Two people had gotten up from two chairs.
+So I went in sat down in one of them.

+The chairs were simple, old school living room chairs.
+Kinda like what Archie and Edith sat in on *All in the Family*.
+Todd didn’t sit down, but Rob—who somehow wandered into the room—did and we had an odd mumbling conversation.

+I mainly nodded at him and laughed a bit, but had no clue what his mumbling drunk mouth was talking about.

+As time passed, I turned around and saw Anne standing there… But she was acting weird.
+She was clearly still conscious but was catatonic and staring out into nowhere.

 ***